Autocrit/cnc_pendant_to_duet/README.md

 The reason for this is that there is no X1 pin (or signal) and the code is unable to detect that X1 is selected.
 Initialising `distanceMultiplier` to `1` instead of `0` solves that.

-In addition, the firmware is unable to control the pendant's LED (i.e. turned off on emergency stop) as there is no LED+ signal.
+In addition, the firmware is unable to control the pendant's LED (for example, to turn it off on an emergency stop) because there is no LED+ signal.

 ## config.g

-The Duet3D pendant document doesn't mention that serial communication needs to be enabled on io0 on Duet 3 e.g.:
+The Duet3D pendant documentation doesn't mention that serial communication needs to be enabled on io0 on Duet 3.
+For example:
 ```
 ; Accessories
 M575 P1 S1 B57600 ; CNC pendant support